lablabs/terraform-aws-eks-linkerd/README.md

 To overcome this issue, the module deploys the ArgoCD application object using the Helm provider, which does not require API access during plan.
 If you want to deploy the application using this workaround, you can set the `argo_helm_enabled` variable to `true`.

 Create helm release resource and deploy it as argo application (set `enabled = true`, `argo_enabled = true` and `argo_helm_enabled = true`)

+> **Note**
+>
+> There is a retry policy set on the control plane ArgoCD `Application`, see `argo.tf:89` to retry the installation of the control plane until crds are available which in a rare conditions might not be a bulletproof solution.
+Feel free to override these using `control_plane_argo_spec` variable to suits your needs.

 ## Examples